Jersey Village, Texas: History

 The 1936 Harris County highway map indicated several residences in the area.
 Clark W. Henry owned 1236 acre of land on which he operated F&M Dairy and raised Jersey cattle.
 Henry discontinued his dairy when his health declined, and he gave the land up so a residential community could be built in 1953.
 Henry and LeRoy Kennedy, members of the Garden Oaks Baptist Church, began developing the community in February 1954.
-At first the city had 5 mi of streets and drainage, gas, sewage, and water services.
+At first, the city had 5 mi of streets and drainage, gas, sewage, and water services.
 Several houses were established along Jersey Drive.
 The first family moved to the subdivision in late October 1954.
 The community developed a school, a park, and an 18-hole golf course.
 Jersey Village incorporated on April 16, 1956, with all 58 votes in favor of incorporation and a volunteer police force.
 Because of the incorporation, Houston did not incorporate Jersey Village's territory into its city limits.

-In 1961 Jersey Village had 493 residents.
-On July 6, 1972, Leonard Rauch gave Jersey Village a city hall building; as of 2008 the building is used for the fire department and public works departments.
+In 1961, Jersey Village had 493 residents.
+On July 6, 1972, Leonard Rauch gave Jersey Village a city hall building; as of 2008 the building was used for the fire department and public works departments.
 In 1977 the city passed a bond issue, leading it to construct a new city hall, a city garage, a park pavilion, and an expansion of the fire department building.
-In 1980 the city had 966 residents.
-In 1982 this figure increased to 4,084.
-In August 1986 officials announced that the city passed a home rule charter with a passing vote of 306–36.
-Under a home rule charter Jersey Village gained more taxation and governing powers than it had as a general law city.
+In 1980, the city had 966 residents.
+In 1982, this figure increased to 4,084.
+In August 1986, officials announced that the city passed a home rule charter, with a passing vote of 306–36.
+Under a home rule charter, Jersey Village gained more taxation and governing powers than it had as a general law city.
 In 1988 the population increased to 5,143.
 In 1990 Jersey Village had 4,938 residents.